anastasiiavlasenko/anastasiiavlasenko.com/research.md

 **Manuscripts**

 - Vlasenko, Anastasiia.
+“Legislators in Networks: Corruption, Clientelism, and Policy Making.”
+- Vlasenko, Anastasiia.
 “The Electoral Effects of Decentralization: Evidence from Ukraine.”
 (Dissertation)
 -	Vlasenko, Anastasiia.
 “Decentralization Reform and Redistribution: Evidence from Ukraine.”
 (Dissertation)
 -	Vlasenko, Anastasiia.
 “Russia as the Third Rome: The Electoral Influence of the Russian Orthodox Church.”
 (Dissertation)